 We use the SOLO Taxonomy as a framework to ensure that our curriculum promotes a wide range of thinking skills, with particular emphasis on the application of knowledge and higher order thinking.

-Curriculum leaders and teachers use SOLO to design learning objectives, curriculum plans, lessons and assessments that foster an enjoyment of learning and challenge students to think.
+Curriculum Leaders and teachers use SOLO to design learning objectives, curriculum plans, lessons and assessments that foster an enjoyment of learning and challenge pupils to think.

 Key Stage 3

 Our Key Stage 3 Curriculum (Years 7, 8 and 9) provides a broad and balanced foundation for pupils to ensure that they are well-prepared for a successful Key Stage 4 in Years 10 and 11.

 Particular emphasis is given to the development of strong literacy skills at Key Stage 3.
 Pupils’ reading and writing levels are assessed regularly throughout Key Stage 3 and intensive additional support is provided to accelerate progress where necessary.

 All pupils study the core subjects (English, Maths and Science); the humanities subjects (Geography, History and RE); Modern Foreign Languages (French and Spanish); Design Technology subjects; and Creative Arts subjects, including Physical Education.

 The majority of pupils undertake the English Baccalaureate, which comprises GCSEs in English, Mathematics, Science, the Humanities and a Modern Foreign Language.
 For the small number of pupils for whom the English Baccalaureate is not suitable, we offer alternative courses in the Modern Foreign Language option.